Uterine sarcoma overview

 Most cancer in the uterus—more than 95 percent—starts in the endometrium.
 This is called endometrial cancer or endometrial carcinoma. (“Carcinoma” is the term for cancer that starts in one of the body’s linings or membranes.)

-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For uterine sarcoma patients, this means more treatment options at SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.
+Fred Hutch was formed, in part, to bring promising new treatments to patients faster.
+For uterine sarcoma patients, this means more treatment options at Fred Hutch than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at both Fred Hutch and UW Medicine.